rmuit/copernica-api/README.md

     // It is possible to pause execution and fetch the next batch in a separate
     // PHP thread, with some extra work; check backupState() for this.
 }
+// If we want to access the mailings by ID, here's a quick helper
+// method.
+(For mailings this is likely not useful; for e.g. profiles it might
+// be - and the second argument needs to be "ID" there.)
+$mailings = CopernicaHelper::rekeyEntities($mailings, 'id');
 ```

 The response of some API calls contain lists of other entities inside an entity.